flare-labs-ltd/fasset-bots/README.md

 Other bots can be run using [ActorBaseRunner](./src/actors/ActorBaseRunner.ts).
 The runner will initiate needed context and create desired actor via method `async create(config: TrackedStateConfig, address: string, kind: ActorBaseKind)`, where `ActorBaseKind` determines which actor should be created.

-Example for such script using actor base runner for Challenger can be found in [`run-challenger.ts`](./src/run/run-challenger.ts) and run by with command `npx ts-node src/run/run-challenger.ts`
+Example for such script using actor base runner for Challenger can be found in [`run-challenger.ts`](./src/run/run-challenger.ts) and run by command `node dist/src/run/run-challenger.js`.
+(Make sure you ran `yarn build` before).

 ## Helpers